Skip to main content

 How do I get my money from PERA and how long does it take?

 If you are no longer working for a PERA employer you can either leave your member account at PERA and qualify for a monthly lifetime benefit when you are retirement eligible, or you can refund/rollover your member account with a potential match.
-Learn more about your options here, including accessing the refund/rollover form.
+Learn more about your options here, including accessing the Refund/Rollover Request form.
 It can take up to 90 days after PERA receives the necessary documentation to receive your refund/rollover.

 What are my choices if I leave employment before I’m eligible to retire?